ccutrer/balboa_worldwide_app/doc/protocol.md

 * Flags 4:
   * 0x30 = Heating (seems it can be 0, 1, or 2)
   * 0x04 = Temperature Range (0 = Low, 1 = High)
-* PP: Pump status: 0x03 for pump 1, 0x12 for pump 2 (or, shift two bits off, and then mask to 0x03).
+* PP: Pump status: 0x03 for pump 1, 0x0C for pump 2 (or, shift two bits right, and then mask to 0x03), 0x30 for pump 3 (or, shift 4 bits right, and then mask to 0x3).
 Valid values for each are 0, 1 or 2.
 * CP: Circ pump: 0x02 = on
 * LF: Light flag: 0x03 == 0x03 for on (I only have one light, and the app displays "Light 1", so I don't know why it's using two bits)
 * HH: Hour (always 0-24, even in 12 hour mode; flag is used to control display)